Intranet-Development-Team/Intranet/README.md

 `CoreFunctions.php` is the core of Intranet, containing the error handling system, user system and some core functions.
 It should be generally included in all pages that accept web requests.
 When a user is logged in, a `Session` object can be created and used to carry out user and session actions.
 ### User
 Users are stored under `Login/Accounts/`.
 Each directory represents a user with its name representing the username.
+Usernames are therefore unique identifiers.
 Initially, only three files: `password.txt`, `role.txt` and `pfp.txt` are present and storing the *SHA3-512 hashed password*, *JSON-encoded roles* and *profile picture*.

 Upon the first login, `firstlogin.txt` will be created after the user changes their password.
 Then, `birthday.txt` and `electives.txt` are created after user setting their birthday and elective subjects.